On The Spectrum Of Infinite Quantum Graphs: Introduction

 \section{Introduction}

 This article is about spectral properties of different self-adjoint realisations of the Laplace operator on infinite metric graphs.
-Recently, it was observed in~\cite{KosMugNic22} that on infinite metric graphs there can be points in their closure which do not belong to the graph itself (so-called \emph{graph ends}), and that two natural realisations of the Laplacian, namely the \emph{Friedrichs} and the \emph{Neumann extension}, can be understood to impose Dirichlet or Neumann conditions, respectively, at those ends.
-This raises the question of what effect the choice of the extensions will actually have on the spectrum.
-The answer is, roughly speaking, that the choice of the extension is quite relevant and can have more dramatic consequences on infinite quantum graphs than it has on their finite counterparts.
+Recently, it was observed in~\cite{KosMugNic22} that on infinite metric graphs there can be points in their closure which do not belong to the graph itself (so-called \emph{graph ends}), and that two natural realisations of the Laplacian, namely the \emph{Friedrichs} and the \emph{Neumann extension}, can be understood to impose Dirichlet and Neumann conditions, respectively, at those ends.
+This raises the question of what effect the choice of the extensions will have on the spectrum.
+The answer is, roughly speaking, that the choice of the extension is quite relevant and can have more dramatic consequences on infinite quantum graphs than the choice of vertex conditions has on Laplacians on compact graphs.

 We develop qualitative criteria for the absence or existence of essential spectrum, encountering surprises such as a phase transition in the spectrum of the Neumann extension.
-In the case of purely discrete spectrum, we also prove quantitative estimates on eigenvalues, some of which extend estimates previously only known for finite quantum graphs, and some of which are completely new.
+In the case of purely discrete spectrum, we also prove quantitative estimates on eigenvalues, some of which extend estimates previously only known for finite quantum graphs, and some of which are entirely new.

-Quantum graphs are Schrödinger operators acting on functions supported on metric graphs.
+By quantum graphs we understand Schrödinger operators acting on functions supported on metric graphs.
 In the case of \emph{compact metric graphs}, that is, metric graphs consisting of a finite set of edges, each of finite length, they were introduced to the mathematical literature in the early 1980s~\cite{Lum80,Lum80b}.
-Shortly afterwards it was observed that they become self-adjoint upon imposing appropriate transmission conditions in the vertices.
-First properties of their spectrum were discussed in~\cite{PavFad83}.
-In particular, for the Laplacian with standard (continuity and Kirchhoff-type) vertex conditions the spectrum is purely discrete and $0$ is an eigenvalue with multiplicity equal to the number of connected components of the metric graph.
-This elementary but noteworthy result was historically perhaps the first step towards the development of spectral geometry of quantum graphs.
-Since then, describing spectral properties of quantum graphs in terms of ``geometric'' properties of the underlying metric graph, and vice versa, has become an increasingly popular topic, especially in the last decade, see~\cite{BerKenKur19} and references therein.
+It was proved in~\cite{PavFad83} that, upon imposing appropriate transmission conditions in the vertices, they are self-adjoint and have purely discrete spectrum.
+Since then, describing spectral properties of quantum graphs in terms of geometric properties of the underlying metric graph, and vice versa, has become an increasingly popular topic, especially in the last decade, see~\cite{BerKenKur19,Kur23} and references therein.